St. Joseph's Abbey (Massachusetts)

-St. Joseph's Abbey is a Trappist monastery in Spencer, Massachusetts.
+St. Joseph's Abbey is an American Trappist monastery in Spencer, Massachusetts.
 The community of monks was founded in 1825 in Nova Scotia, Canada.
-In the early 20th Century, they moved to Rhode Island, and then in 1950 decided to move to Spencer.
+In the early 20th century, their monastery was destroyed by fire and they moved to Rhode Island.
+In 1950, after another disastrous fire, the community was driven to move to Spencer.
 The monks produce jams and liturgical vestments in order to financially support their way of life.
-Retreats, informed by the monastic contemplative life of the abbey, are offered frequently for guests in the monastery retreat house.
+Retreats, informed by the monastic contemplative life of the abbey, are offered frequently for guests in the abbey retreat house.